-Introduction: How to Clean a Pool Cartridge Filter System
+Intro: How to Clean a Pool Cartridge Filter System

 In this comprehensive DIY we're going to go over how to clean a pool cartridge filter.
 This How-To will work for virtually any pleated cartridge pool filter on the market.
 It will also work for jacuzzis and hot tubs with the same type of filter.
 We will go over which is the best and cheapest off-the-shelf product for filter cleaning.
 Keep reading to find out how to keep your pool in the best working condition without having to spend a fortune on new filters!
 Also, this guide might get updates over time.
 To see the latest version, click here.

 Tool Requirements: Basic